Diversity study: TV looks more like US and viewers approve | Times Leader

 Across streaming, cable and broadcast platforms, viewership among adults age 18 to 49 peaked in many cases when a show had a “majority-minority cast,” Hunt said.

 That conforms to the changing United States.
 In 2010, four years before UCLA issued its first report on Hollywood’s diversity record, whites represented 63.7% of the population.
-In 2020, was just under 58%, the lowest on record.
+In 2020, that Census figure was just under 58%, the lowest on record.

 “People basically want to see the TV shows that look like America, that have characters they can relate to and have experiences that resonate with them,” Hunt said.

 That builds on and reinforces previous findings for TV, he said.
-It also reflects the counterpart released earlier this year.
+It also reflects the counterpart UCLA film study released earlier this year.

 For all households including whites, for example, median ratings were highest for scripted broadcast shows in which people of color were between 31% and 40% of the credited writers, the study found.